github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 You can download a private pack or publish a pack by authenticating to the appropriate GitHub Container registry.

-You can authenticate to the GitHub.com Container registry in two ways:
+You can authenticate to the Container registry on GitHub.com in two ways:

 1. Pass the ``--github-auth-stdin`` option to the CodeQL CLI, then supply a GitHub Apps token or personal access token via standard input.
 2. Set the ``GITHUB_TOKEN`` environment variable to a GitHub Apps token or personal access token.